jasmineelkins/library/README.md

 STRETCH GOALS:

+- user can update book status through dropdown on modal
 - user can submit an actual review & rating
 - user can import goodreads data
 - recommendations based on genre